openhab/openhab-addons/bundles/org.openhab.binding.bluetooth.generic/README.md

 ## Discovery

-As any other Bluetooth device, Generic bluetooth devices are discovered automatically by the corresponding bridge.
+As any other Bluetooth device, generic bluetooth devices are discovered automatically by the corresponding bridge.
-Generic bluetooth devices will be discovered for any connectable bluetooth device that doesn't match another extension.
+Generic bluetooth devices will be discovered for any connectable bluetooth device that doesn't match another bluetooth binding.

 ## Thing Configuration